 Ectopic pregnancy: For bleeding in early pregnancy caused by ectopic pregnancy, the pregnancy will not survive.
 If you have such a pregnancy, the possibilities of future ectopic pregnancies depend on the location, timing, and management of the condition.
-About 50% of women with ectopic pregnancies later have successful pregnancies.
+Most women with ectopic pregnancies who had no prior fertility issues later have successful pregnancies (about 70%).

 Threatened abortion: You will have an entirely normal pregnancy and birth 50% of the time.
 Alternatively, you may progress to have a spontaneous abortion or miscarriage.
 If you have an ultrasound at the time of your evaluation, which shows a fetus with a heartbeat in the uterus, there is a 75%-90% chance of having a normal pregnancy.